saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

     dump(d, f)
 ```

-Note: any file opened using <b>with</b> is automatically closed when the script is done with it.
+Note: any file opened using <b>with</b> is automatically closed when the script is done using the file.

 <h2>Load JSON as a Python dictionary from a file using load</h2>